Chinese Roulette: Production

 Chinese Roulette was Fassbinder's first international co-production, and his most expensive film up to that point.
 It was produced by Michael Fengler's Albatros Production, Les Films du Losange and Tango Films.
 It was shot during seven weeks between April and June 1976.
 The location for the country house where the story takes place was actually a small castle at Stöckach in Unterfranken that belonged to Fassbinder's cinematographer, Michael Ballhaus.

 The cast is centred around actors from Fassbinder's regular troupe: Margit Carstensen, Brigitte Mira, Volker Spengler and Ulli Lommel.
 Because it was a French co-production Fassbinder used two French stars: Anna Karina and Macha Méril, both of whom had earlier appeared in the films of Jean-Luc Godard.
 Fassbinder added another German actor, Alexander Allerson.
 The bitter disabled daughter is played by Andrea Schober, whom Fassbinder cast earlier in The Merchant of Four Seasons (1972), again as the witness of her parents' infidelities.

 Reception

-A sophisticated and stylish cinematic physiological game, Chinese Roulette was coldly received in West Germany.
+A sophisticated and stylish cinematic psychological game, Chinese Roulette was coldly received in West Germany.
 Criticism centered on the cold intellectualism of the film.
 American critic Andrew Sarris devoted an entire university course to the analysis of Chinese Roulette.